maddieemihle/deep-learning-challenge/README.md

 * `USE_CASE`
 * `ORGANIZATION`
 * `INCOME_AMT`
-* `ASK_AMT` (eventually droped this variable, but it did not have that much of an effect in the end)
+* `ASK_AMT` (eventually dropped this variable, but it did not have that much of an effect in the end)

 **Question 3: What variable(s) should be removed from the input data because they are neither targets nor features?**
 * `EIN` and `NAME`: Identification columns that do not contribute to the prediction.